Have you ever wondered, "How do vehicle brakes brake?" I’m sure you have, so let me break (tee hee) it down for you.

 Brakes are kind of important, so you want to make sure your brakes are always in prime condition.
 Let’s talk about how to do that.

-You want to make sure your brakes are always good to go.
+You want to make sure your brake pads and rotors are always good to go.
 Some things are harder for you to keep an eye on, like the master cylinder or calipers.
 If you're ever having a problem with these items you'll need to consult a mechanic.

 What you can do easily is make sure your brake fluid is always good to go!
 To do that, you’ll first want to check your owner’s manual to see what types of brake fluid is recommended for your car.